Meet Our Conductor

 History of the RSO

-Founded in 1961, the Richardson Symphony has grown with the DFW metroplex and is recognized as one of the premiere orchestras of the region.
+Founded in 1961, the Richardson Symphony has grown with the DFW metroplex and is recognized as one of the premier orchestras of the region.
 It is the resident symphony of the Charles W. Eisemann Center for Performing Arts and offers a variety of classical and pops concerts each season programmed to appeal to the varied audiences of the area.

 Throughout its history, the orchestra has been known for its innovative programming and as a showplace for brilliant up-and-coming talent.
 Many notable artists have made their DFW symphony debut with the RSO, including cellist Yo-Yo Ma, violinist Nadia Solaerno-Sonnenberg and pianist Behzod Abduraimov.